GamalielRom/GameSphere/README.md

 Please note that the data displayed on the website is randomly generated, so some information may not be entirely accurate.

-Please remember if you want to give it a try you have to run the next command: npx ts-node Sources/Routes/server.ts in that way you can run the server in the local host and then use an extension like Live Server to see the pages with the information from the database.
+Please remember, if you want to give it a try, you have to run the next command: npx ts-node Sources/Routes/server.ts in that way you can run the server on the local host and then use an extension like Live Server to see the pages with the information from the database.

-If you want to test the CRUD operation please install THUNDER and run the server http://localhost:300/videogames For example if you want to see all the videogames in the database.
+If you want to test the CRUD operation, please install THUNDER and run the server http://localhost:300/videogames For example, if you want to see all the videogames in the database.

 ### Technologies Used
   - HTML & CSS